 --debug (-d)— use this option to add execution details of dupFinder to the output.
 If you have problems with dupFinder, these details will be helpful when contacting the support team.

---verbosity— by default, InspectCode only displays information messages in the log. allows controlling the amount of information written to the log.
-Use this parameter to limit the amount of information written to the log to the following levels (the order is from less to more detailed):
+--verbosity— by default, dupFinder only displays information messages in the log.
+Use this parameter to change the amount of information written to the log by the following levels (the order is from less to more detailed):

 Here is an example of running dupFinder with optional parameters:

 The output of dupFinder analysis is a single XML file that presents the following information:

 Statisticsnode is an overview of the analyzed code, where

 CodeBaseCostis the relative size of the target source code,

 TotalFragmentsCostis the relative size of the code for analysis after applying filters (’discard-cost’, ‘discard-literals’, and so on), and